Common Pneumoconiosis Causes

 Early-stage pneumoconiosis usually only causes a few minor symptoms, such as an occasional cough.
 More advanced forms of the disease, however, involve significantly more scarring and inflammation, and, as a result, more frequent and noticeable symptoms.
 It’s common, for instance, to cough up phlegm or feel short of breath even while at rest.

-At the Lung Institute, we offer autologous stem cell treatment to help our patients breathe easier.
-Our caring team can help you determine if stem cell therapy might be right for you.
-To learn more, contact the Lung Institute at (800) 729-3065.
+At the Lung Health Institute, we offer cellular therapy to help our patients Breathe EasierTM.
+Our caring team can help you determine if cellular therapy might be right for you.
+To learn more, contact the Lung Health Institute at 888-745-6697.